Randy participates in a Café Scientifique on animal cognition with Dr. Debbie Kelly and Dr. Jim Hare

 October

-Welcome and bon voyage to Matt Crump who spent a month with the lab to do some thinking about and turning over of ideas
+Thanks to Matt Crump who spent a month in the lab working on ideas

-Welcome also to John Vokey and Sam Hannah who visited for a week to push the month past fun discussion into intellectual detonation
+Thanks also to John Vokey and Sam Hannah who visited for a week to ramp up the discussion

 Johns, B. T., & Jamieson, R. K. (in press).
 The influence of time and place on lexical behavior: A distributional analysis.
 Behavior Research Methods